-Attach CB-PD Modules to triggers throughout the Reflextheir replies.
-Then download follow-up questions into the 25 ive Operating System to determine the areas where particular uses succeed and where any difficulties lie.
+Attach CB-PD Modules to triggers throughout the Reflexive Operating System to determine the areas where particular suses succeed and where any difficulties lie.
 Go into the IDR to select or adapt interactions and triggers that overcome the difficulties, download the new interactions to the systems used by appropriate employees, and employ recursive assessment to confirm that the problems are solved.
-Iterate with any remaining difficulties until they are over-
+Iterate with any remaining difficulties until they are overcome.

 Thus the present invention may yield many types of specialized systems that may enhance an organization's current abilities to improve its operations (such as specialized systems that assist R&D, product design, product testing, marketing, sales, customer support, training, etc.); and it also offers a spectrum of innovative systems to assist in redesigning organizational structure, processes, architecture, performance, behavior, etc. (such as Interactive Market Audit Systems and Reflexive Operating Systems).
-In an information age, such specialized and innovative systems may assist in adjusting to rapid change or even to stimulating
+In an information 20 age, such specialized and innovative systems may assist in adjusting to rapid change or even to stimulating it.

-By "waking up" an organization's product interfaces and its internal information infrastructure, by adding multi-level feedback systems that provide continuous (and manual and/or automated) customer-based and user-based course corrections on how and when to improve in many areas, the organization gains (1) meta-awareness advantages in setting objectives, improving performance and achieving goals; and (2) reflexive micro-operating advantages in numerous local areas that may be as small as individuals, but can certainly support work groups and business units.
+By "waking up" an organization's product interfaces and its internal information infrastructure, by adding multi-level feedback systems that provide continuous (and manual and/25 or automated) customer-based and user-based course corrections on how and when to improve in many areas, the organization gains (1) meta-awareness advantages in setting objectives, improving performance and achieving goals; and (2) reflexive micro-operating advantages in numerous local 30 areas that may be as small as individuals, but can certainly support work groups and business units.